 Following any of these diets is a choice, not a self-imposed restriction.
 Choose based on what you want to do for yourself and not from outside pressures.
 Don't worry about breaking the rules because you choose your own to live by and decide when it's okay for you to break them.

-The term "flexitarian" defines the ever-growing complexity of dietary choices - it encompasses people that eat a mostly vegetarian or vegan diet but sometimes choose to consume animal products.
+The term "flexitarian" defines the ever-growing complexity of dietary choices - it encompasses people that are mostly vegetarian or vegan but sometimes choose to consume animal products.

 Can a vegan eat fish?
-We've learned that no, a vegan diet that includes fish technically isn't a thing.
+We've learned that no, a vegan who eats fish isn't a vegan, but a pescatarian.

-But a pescatarian diet can allow flexibility for those that mostly follow a vegetarian or vegan diet and include fish and seafood.
-And even further along that spectrum, a flexitarian eats other animal products on occasion while mostly avoiding them in their diet.
+A pescatarian diet can allow flexibility for those that mostly follow a vegan or vegetarian diet and who want to include fish and seafood.
+And even further along that spectrum, a flexitarian eats other animal by-products on occasion while mostly avoiding them in their diet.